sentryguides/sentry/source/heroes/crystal_maiden.md

 The downside is that Force Staff makes it a lot harder to position yourself correctly because its range is much shorter.
 It is also worse at ganks and chasing.

-<%= item :bracer %> is a good early game item to get when you are behind and have survivabity issues.
+<%= item :bracer %> is a good early game item to get when you are behind and have survivability issues.
 You can choose to build it into <%= item :ancient_janggo %> later.

 ### Gameplay